-- A relatively new tool, amqsclm, is provided since 7.0.1.8 to ensure messages are directed towards the instances of clustered queues that have consuming applications currently attached.
+- amqsclm, is provided with MQ to ensure messages are directed towards the instances of clustered queues that have consuming applications currently attached.
 This allows all messages to be processed effectively even when a system is asymmetrical (i.e. consumers not attached everywhere). - In addition it will move already queued messages from instances of the queue where no consumers are attached to instances of the queue with consumers.
 This removes the chance of long term marooned messages when consuming applications disconnect. - The above allows for more versatility in the use of clustered queue topologies where applications are not under the direct control of the queue managers.
 It also gives a greater degree of high availability in the processing of messages. - The tool provides a monitoring executable to run against each queue manager in the cluster hosting queues, monitoring the queues and reacting accordingly. - The tool is provided as source (amqsclm.c sample) to allow the user to understand the mechanics of the tool and customise where needed.